The Icarus Deception by Seth Godin

 The connection economy rewards those who take risks and put suggestions out there, and tries to get into your mind that you shouldn’t dismiss someone for an idea that doesn’t fit or work, because one person saying an idea in a meeting can spark another to talk who might not have said anything in the first place.

-I think overall the book is a very good read and would recommend to anyone, especially someone within the marketing industry.
+I think overall the book is a very good read and would recommend it to anyone, especially someone within the marketing industry.
 My issue with the book is the juxtaposition of chapters and paragraphs and sudden references to certain chapters/paragraphs earlier on in the book.
 As a pickup and read it’s a great book however, I struggled to read it for a sustained period of time.